TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/keywords.rst.txt

 **ION**

-**LAMBDA [real]**  Sets the value of the lambda path parameter for free energy perturbation calculations.
-The real number modifier specifies the position along the mutation path and must be a number in the range from 0 (initial state) to 1 (final state).
-The actual atoms involved in the mutation are given separately in individual MUTATE keyword lines.
+**LAMBDA [real]**  Sets the value of the lambda scaling parameters for electrostatic, vdw and torsional interactions during free energy calculations and similar.
+The real number modifier sets the position along path from the initial state (lambda=0) to the final state (lambda=1).
+Alternatively, this parameter can set the state of decoupling or annihilation for specified groups from none (lambda=1) to complete (lambda=0).
+The groups involved in the scaling are given separately via LIGAND or MUTATE keywords.

 **LBFGS-VECTORS [integer]**  Sets the number of correction vectors used by the limited-memory L-BFGS optimization routine.
 The current maximum allowable value, and the default in the absence of the LBFGS-VECTORS keyword is 15.